-Group Decision Support Systems (GDSS)33 are interactive computer-based systems that are able to combine communication and decision technologies to help groups make better decisions.
+Group Decision Support Systems (GDSS)32 are interactive computer-based systems that are able to combine communication and decision technologies to help groups make better decisions.
 Research shows that a GDSS can actually improve the output of groups' collaborative work through higher information sharing.Lam, S. S. K., & Schaubroeck, J. (2000).
 Improving group decisions by better pooling information: A comparative advantage of group decision support systems.
-Journal of Applied Psychology, 85, 565-573.
-Organizations know that having effective knowledge management systems34 to share information is important, and their spending reflects this reality.
-Businesses invested \$2.7 billion into new systems in 2002, and projections were for this number to double every 5 years.
+Journal of Applied Psychology, 85, 565-73.
+Organizations know that having effective knowledge management systems33 to share information is important, and their spending reflects this reality.
+Businesses invested \$2.7 billion into new systems in 2002, and projections were for this number to double every five years.
 As the popularity of these systems grows, they risk becoming counterproductive.
 Humans can only process so many ideas and information at one time.
 As virtual meetings grow larger, it is reasonable to assume that information overload can occur and good ideas will fall through the cracks, essentially recreating a problem that the GDSS was intended to solve, which is to make sure every idea is heard.
 Another problem is the system possibly becoming too complicated.
 If the systems evolve to a point of uncomfortable complexity, it has recreated the problem.
 Those who understand the interface will control the narrative of the discussion, while those who are less savvy will only be along for the ride.
 Nunamaker, J. F., Jr., Dennis, A. R., Valacich, J. S., Vogel, D. R., & George, J. F. (1991, July).
 Electronic meetings to support group work.
 Communications of the ACM, 34(7), 40-61.
 Lastly, many of these programs fail to take into account the factor of human psychology.
 These systems could make employees more reluctant to share information because of lack of control, lack of immediate feedback, or the fear of online "flames."

-- Decision trees35 are diagrams in which answers to yes or no questions lead decision makers to address additional questions until they reach the end of the tree.
+Decision trees34 are diagrams in which answers to yes or no questions lead decision makers to address additional questions until they reach the end of the tree.
 Decision trees are helpful in avoiding errors such as framing bias.Wright, G., & Goodwin, P. (2002).
 Eliminating a framing bias by using simple instructions to "think harder" and respondents with managerial experience: Comment on "breaking the frame."
-Strategic Management Journal, 23, 1059-1067.
-Decision trees tend to be helpful in guiding the decision maker to a predetermined alternative and ensuring consistency of decision making-that is, every time certain conditions are present, the decision maker will follow one course of action as opposed to others if the decision is made using a decision tree. - 33.
-Interactive computer-based systems that are able to combine communication and decision technologies to help groups make better decisions. - 34.
-Systems for managing knowledge in organizations, supporting creation, capture, storage, and dissemination of information. - 35.
-Diagrams where answers to yes or no questions lead decision makers to address additional questions until they reach the end of the tree.
+Strategic Management Journal, 23, 1059-67.
+Decision trees tend to be helpful in guiding the decision maker to a predetermined alternative and ensuring consistency of decision making-that is, every time certain conditions are present, the decision maker will follow one course of action as opposed to others if the decision is made using a decision tree.